RTL Logo

 7 most common mistakes when applying for Italian citizenship

-A Italian citizenship It's not a walk in the park and, although some routes are faster or less complex than others, the process is generally quite bureaucratic.
+Italian citizenship is no walk in the park, and although some routes are faster or less complex than others, the process is generally quite bureaucratic.

 Italian law states that all citizenship applications must be approved or denied within two years, but waiting times are often longer, especially in countries with a large number of citizenship applications, such as Brazil, for example.

-When requesting the Italian citizenship, it is important not to make mistakes that could hinder or even prevent your approval.
-It is important to pay attention to the details of the process.
+When applying for Italian citizenship, it's important to avoid mistakes that could hinder or even prevent your application from being approved.
+Paying close attention to the details of the process is crucial.

-We have listed the 7 most common mistakes when requesting Italian citizenship, from lack of documentation to incorrectly filling out forms.
+We have listed the 7 most common mistakes when applying for Italian citizenship, from lack of documentation to incorrectly filling out forms.

-Knowing these errors can help you prepare adequately for the recognition process.
-Italian citizenship.
-Check it out below:
+Knowing these mistakes can help you prepare properly for the Italian citizenship recognition process.
+Check them out below:

 1. Not having complete documentation

-The lack of correct documents, or insufficient ones, may delay or prevent the process of recognition of the Italian citizenship.
+The lack of correct or insufficient documents can delay or prevent the Italian citizenship recognition process.
 Make sure you have all the necessary documents before starting the process.
 See the full list here.

 2. Not filling out forms correctly